The Dogs of War

 In human subjects two new methods have been shown to have an amazing ability to cure PTSD completely: EMDR and, believe it or not, playing the computer game, Tetris!
 EMDR (eye-movement desensitization and re-processing) was controversial at first but it’s now known that it can be very effective at treating PTSD.
 As for Tetris, researchers at Oxford University found that playing this simple video game didn’t cure PTSD completely, but it seriously reduced the frequency of flashbacks experienced by test subjects.

 One of the hallmarks of PTSD is that the original trauma is continually re-experienced by the victim.
-And each time the stress response is triggered, or re-triggered, a cascade of hormones and neurochemicals are released into the bloodstream, causing oxidative stress often resulting in actual brain damage.
-This damage to neural circuitry makes PTSD one of the most difficult psychological illnesses to treat.
+And each time the stress response is triggered, or re-triggered, a cascade of hormones and neurochemicals are released into the bloodstream, causing oxidative stress, often resulting in actual lasting brain damage.
+This damage to the neural circuitry makes PTSD one of the most difficult psychological illnesses to treat.